Firefighters Union President Responds To Donald Trump After POTUS Criticizes Union For Endorsing Biden

 — Joan Pritcher (@joanpritcher) May 2, 2019

 Historically, Democrats have generally found support in unions, and indeed, Biden himself has been touting his strong union ties as part of his campaign.
 Similarly, other 2020 Democrats have also tried to curry favor with unions, usually successfully.
 California Senator Kamala Harris, for example, won support from two major teachers unions when she announced her plan to boost teacher pay.
-Similarly, Massachusetts Senator Elizabeth Warren joined a picket line of striking Stop & Shop workers when she campaigned around Massachusetts last month.
+Similarly, Massachusetts Senator Elizabeth Warren joined a picket line of striking Stop & Shop workers when she campaigned around Massachusetts last month, even going so far as to bring donuts to the striking workers.

 Trump, however, has accused unions of stealing members’ money and then endorsing Democrats, even though their rank-and-file members likely support him.

-As for Schaitberger and his firefighters union, this is not the first time the two sides have been at odds.
+As for Schaitberger and the firefighters union, this is not the first time the two sides have been at odds.
 At The Inquisitr reported at the time, back in November 2018, as California firefighters were battling multiple wildfires, Trump criticized the firefighters and even threatened to withhold federal aid to California if the state didn’t change the way it managed its wilderness areas.
 Schaitberger called Trump’s tweets “reckless” and “insulting.”